Avanthykkha/avanthykkha/README.md

 ### 👋 Hey there!
 I'm Avn

 I'm a Computer Science (IoT) undergrad, currently exploring the world of tech, design, and self-growth.
-Curious by nature, passionate about learning, and always up for a new challenge—whether it's a cool project or mastering consistency. ☕️
+Curious by nature, passionate about learning, and always up for a new challenge, whether it's a cool project or mastering consistency. ☕️

 ---